Oil rises on expected stockpile drop, but U.S. output, possible OPEC increase drag

 In March, U.S. crude output rose to 10.47 million barrels per day, the highest on record, according to a monthly report by the Energy Information Administration (EIA).

-Industry group American Petroleum Institute (API) is due to release its data for last week’s U.S. crude oil inventories at 2030 GMT on Tuesday, and the EIA report is scheduled at 1430 GMT on Wednesday.
+Industry group American Petroleum Institute (API) is due to release its data for last week’s U.S. crude oil inventories at 2030 GMT on Tuesday.
+The EIA report is scheduled at 1430 GMT on Wednesday.

-U.S. crude stocks were forecast to fall about 2.5 million barrels on average in the week ended June 1, according to five analysts polled ahead of the reports.
+Additional reporting by Roslan Khasawneh in SINGAPORE; Editing by and Christian Schmollinger and Tom Hogue